heremaps/here-android-sdk-examples/speed-limit-watcher/README.md

 *Please read more about the service and and isolated or shared disk caches [here](https://developer.here.com/documentation/android-premium/dev_guide/topics/map-service.html)*

 ## Step 2.
-Initializing HERE SDK
+Initializing HERE Mobile SDK

 The documentation section, that we used for [creating simple app](https://developer.here.com/documentation/android-premium/dev_guide/topics/app-create-simple.html) also describes how to initialize the Map Fragment.

-As our application will not need a Map Fragment rendered on the UI, we will use [`MapEngine Class`](https://developer.here.com/documentation/android-premium/dev_guide/topics/class-map-engine.html), which is another way of initializing the HERE SDK.
+As our application will not need a Map Fragment rendered on the UI, we will use [`MapEngine Class`](https://developer.here.com/documentation/android-premium/dev_guide/topics/class-map-engine.html), which is another way of initializing the HERE Mobile SDK.

 Go to your `MainActivity` class and implement the `onCreate` method: